What is the IRVE?

 What level of training should I choose?

-To take the IRVE training course, you can choose between 3 levels of qualification:
+To take the IRVE course, you can choose between 3 levels of qualification:

-• Level 3, which specializes in fast-charging installations.
+- Level 3, which specialises in fast-charging installations.

-The choice of qualification level will depend on your objectives, in particular the type of bollard you want to install (normal bollard, fast bollard, etc.) and your needs.
+The choice of qualification level will depend on your objectives, particularly the type of bollard you want to install (standard bollard), fast terminaletc.) and your needs.

-In this IRVE training, 3 levels of certification apply the IRVE Decree 2017-26:
+In this IRVE training, 3 levels of certification apply to the IRVE.
+IRVE decree 2017-26:

-• Level 1 or basic training : for a minimum of 1 day, the electrician is trained on a charging station installation up to 22 kVA, without specific configuration for communication and supervision.
+- Level 1 or basic training : for a minimum of 1 day, the electrician is trained on an installation of charging stations up to 22 kVA, without specific configuration for communication and supervision.

-• Level 2 or expert training For a minimum of 2 days, training covers the installation of terminals up to 22 kVA, with configuration for communicating terminals and station supervision.
-This training is only available to Level 1 certified operators.
+- Level 2 or expert training For a minimum of 2 days, the training covers the installation of terminals up to 22 kVA with configuration for communicating terminals and station supervision.
+This training course is only available to Level 1 certificate holders.

-• Level 3 or "rapid recharging" training Over a 2-day period, electricians are trained to install all types of fast-charge terminals over 22 kVA.
-This 3ᵉ level of training is also affordable to those certified in basic training (Level 1).
+- Level 3 or "rapid recharge" training For 2 days, electricians are trained to work on any installation of fast-charging stations to more than 22 kVA.
+This 3ᵉ level of training is also affordable to Basic Training (Level 1) certificants.

 How much does IRVE training cost?

-• The chosen qualification, in this case "Infrastructures de Recharge des Véhicules Électriques".
+- The chosen qualification, in this case "Electric Vehicle Charging Infrastructure".

-• PIRVE 3: IRVE probationary - index 3 (level 3 training over 2 years) (public charging station - total power greater than 36 kVA and charger DC CHARGER charger of 50 kW)
+- PIRVE 3: probationary IRVE - index 3 (level 3 training over 2 years) (public charging station - total power greater than 36 kVA and charger).
+DC of 50 kW)

-• The number and type of endorsements selected
+- The number and type of endorsements chosen

-To find out the exact price of your chosen course, you can directly make a simulation or consult their price listdated June 2022.
+To find out the exact price of the course you have chosen, you can go directly to make a simulation or consult their price listdated June 2022.

-Where can you train to become an IRVE installer?
+Where can I train to become an IRVE installer?

 Here are some contacts for IRVE installer training: